All Episodes

 He said, I think the symbolism is just bad.

-It's just it's just something I don't do.
+It's just something I don't do.

-So symbolism over substance here once again.
+So, symbolism over substance here once again.

 Can somebody tell me the last time anybody got killed with a blank?

-When when was the last other than you know, I meant, ooh, look at that pelican.
+When was the last other than you know?

-That's in my favorite bird.
+That's my favorite bird.

 I got a pelican on TV here.

-Look, and they know nobody is somebody gets scared by a starter pistol.
+Is somebody gets scared by a starter pistol?

 You know, half the time the crowd can't even hear the damn thing.

-Uh anyway, uh probably wouldn't use a shotgun to start a charity golf tournament either.
+Anyway, probably, probably wouldn't use a shotgun to start a charity golf tournament either.

-Um, I got a different idea.
+You know, I got a different idea.

-Um just get some doves and release the doves and have the race start.
+Just get some doves and release the doves and have the race start.

-You know, dub it the 5K race for peace or whatever.
+Dub it the 5K race for peace or whatever.

 Just release some doves and have the thing start.

-If somebody knows of a starter pistol with blanks wounding or killing somebody, please let me know.
+I still, if somebody knows of a starter pistol with blanks wounding or killing somebody, please let me know.

 Ba-boo-ba-doo-ba-doo-ba-doo-boo-doo-doo-doo-doo-doo-doo.

-All right, to the phone swingle.
+All right, to the phones we go.

-This is uh this is Mary in uh in Minneapolis.
+This is this is Mary in Minneapolis.

 Nice to have you on the program.